rainingchicken/todo-list/README.md

 # Todo app
 https://rainingchicken.github.io/todo-list/

 This is a project from Per Scholas bootcamp.
 We are practicing DOM manipulation.
+Other than the few hard-coded HTML elements, every element was dynamically created and appended with js.
+All styling was also pure js, including import of font, therefore there is no CSS file.

 ## Description
 This web app is a cute pastel green themed todo list app.
 Some features include